Spreading Models in Banach Space Theory: Establishing the hierarchy of spreading models

 \chapter{Establishing the hierarchy of spreading models}

-In this chapter we deal with the problem of the existence of spaces $X$ admitting $\ell^1$ as $\xi$-order spreading model but not less.
+In this chapter we deal with the problem of the existence of spaces $X$ admitting $\ell^1$ as $\xi$-spreading model but not less.
 We present two examples.
 The first one answers the problem for $\xi<\omega$ and the second concerns transfinite countable ordinals.
+(Anafora gia to mikro gia ta mikris taksis)